-German states report total of 19 new coronavirus cases
+German states report total of 20 new coronavirus cases

-DUESSELDORF, Germany (Reuters) - Three western German states reported a total of 19 new cases of the coronavirus on Thursday, a day after the federal health minister said the country is at the start of an epidemic.
+DUESSELDORF, Germany (Reuters) - Four western German states reported a total of 20 new cases of the coronavirus on Thursday, a day after the federal health minister said the country is at the start of an epidemic.

 In North Rhine-Westphalia, Germany’s most populous state, the health ministry said 14 more people tested positive for the coronavirus on Thursday in the Heinsberg area, where a couple were the first confirmed cases in the state.